Best Long Lasting Dog Chews to Keep Your Dog Busy

 Chain link fences, chicken wire fencing, and the bars of a crate or kennel may get chewed if your dog is anxious about being confined.
 They are likely to break teeth, wear away protective enamel, and irritate their gums to the point of bleeding.

 They may even bend or break bars or links in an attempt to escape.
 This raises the potential for severe cuts and injury.
-In cases of extreme anxiety, it’s a good idea to talk to a professional trainer that can equip you with the tools and methods to ease your dog’s stress.
+In cases of extreme anxiety, it’s a good idea to talk to a professional trainer who can equip you with the tools and methods to ease your dog’s stress.

 Your dog needs a distraction; try a Beef Trachea to occupy him.
 Offering him a safe and edible natural chew can offer a safe and fun distraction during downtime.